dojo/dwb/README.md

 server of your choice.

 ### Quickstart with Jetty
-	$ mvn -Ddojo.source=/some/path/to/dojo-source jetty:run
+	$ mvn -Ddojo.source=/some/path/to/dojo-1.6-source jetty:run

 ### Quickstart with Tomcat
-	$ mvn -Ddojo.source=/some/path/to/dojo-source tomcat:run
+	$ mvn -Ddojo.source=/some/path/to/dojo-1.6-source tomcat:run

-### Quickstart with Jetty, using custom Dojo release
+### Quickstart with Jetty, using older Dojo release
-	$ mvn -Ddojo.source=/some/path/to/dojo-source -Ddojo.version=1.5.0 jetty:run
+	$ mvn -Ddojo.source=/some/path/to/dojo-1.5-source -Ddojo.version=1.5.0 jetty:run

 ### Quickstart with Jetty, setting build cache path
     $ mvn -Dcachepath=/tmp/ -Ddojo.source=/some/path/to/dojo-source jetty:run